Arrests, detentions and removals

 Release to a Community Case Management and Supervision (CCMS) program: CCMS is intended for persons that lack a bondsperson, and/or who require support in addition to a bondsperson to mitigate risk upon release into the community.
 The support provided is tailored to individuals’ needs to ensure compliance with program requirements.
 Services may include:

-- Referrals to health & mental health support;
+- referrals to health and mental health support

 - Voice Reporting (VR): The VR system uses biometric voiceprint technology to allow individuals to report to the CBSA by telephone on agreed upon intervals.
 This makes it easier for individuals to report to the CBSA, as individuals may no longer required to report in person to a CBSA office.
 It allows individuals in remote or distant locations, for whom in-person reporting would not be possible, to use this option.
 Individuals can use both cell phones and traditional landlines.
 If reporting by cell phone, the individual’s location is captured at the time of reporting.

 - Electronic Monitoring (EM) (pilot program available in Greater Toronto Area Region only): The EM program is limited to a portion of individuals, selected based on the level of risk they present, who will be monitored through a GPS and/or Radio Frequency (RF) system.
 The Agency has partnered with the Correctional Service of Canada (CSC) to deliver the technology.

 Enrollment occurs on an ATD occurs after an individual has been deemed suitable for program participation by the CBSA, or after the IRB has ordered the individual released.